 - San Antonio

-I expect Verizon will substantially expand its 5G coverage over the next few years.
-While millimeter wave 5G will never be used to cover the majority of the U.S., I anticipate seeing the service in a lot more cities.
+Verizon will substantially expand its 5G coverage over the next few years.
+While millimeter wave 5G will never be used to cover the majority of the U.S., I anticipate seeing the service in more cities.

-Verizon’s other 5G services are also going to cover large areas.
 While Verizon’s sub-6 5G already covers 200 million Americans, it still only covers a small portion of the U.S. by land area.
-Overtime, Verizon will increasingly transition to offering 5G in areas where it only offers 4G at the moment.
+Over time, Verizon will increasingly transition to offering 5G in areas where it only offers 4G at the moment.

 Speeds on Verizon’s sub-6 5G should improve substantially.
 Currently, the service relies on low-frequency spectrum that’s great for coverage but limited in its speed potential.
 Soon, Verizon will start using more spectrum, including medium-frequency spectrum that’s better-suited for delivering fast speeds.